mahshidgh/data-collection-pipeline/columbia/README.md

 - add any additional anonymization options (check PDF listed below)

 # Installation
-Server 1
   - tcpdump
   - scp

-Server 2
   - pktanon
   - xmlstarlet-dev
   - libxerces-c-dev

 # Deplyoment:

-On Server 1, run
+On Capture Server, run
   - ./capture.sh <base_filename>
   - ./export.sh <base_filename>

-On Server 2, run in the directory where files are exported to in export.sh:
+In the directory where files are exported to in export.sh run:
   - ./upload.sh

 Can extend anonymization in example .xml files using manual, update from_capture.xml and live_capture.xml: